-(1) Pursuant to Article 24 of the Constitution, the right of access to information under Article 35 of the Constitution shall be limited in respect of information whose disclosure is likely to-

-- (a) undermine the national security of Kenya; - (b) impede the due process of law; - (c) endanger the safety, health or life of any person; - (d) involve the unwarranted invasion of the privacy of an individual, other than the applicant or the person on whose behalf an application has, with proper authority, been made; - substantially prejudice the commercial interests, including intellectual property rights, of that entity or third party from whom information was obtained; - (f) cause substantial harm to the ability of the Government to manage the economy of Kenya; - (g) significantly undermine a public or private entity's ability to give adequate and judicious consideration to a matter concerning which no final decision has been taken and which remains the subject of active consideration; - (h) damage a public entity's position in any actual or contemplated legal proceedings; or - (i) infringe professional confidentiality as recognized in law or by the rules of a registered association of a profession.

-(2) For purposes of subsection (1)(a), information relating to national security includes-
+- 6. (1) Pursuant to Article 24 of the Constitution, the right of access to information under Article 35 of the Constitution shall be limited in respect of information whose disclosure is likely to- - (a) undermine national security; - (b) impede the due process of law; - (c) endanger the safety, health or life of any person; - (d) involve the unwarranted invasion of the privacy of an individual, other than the applicant or the person on whose behalf an application has, with proper authority, been made; - (e) substantially prejudice the commercial interests, including intellectual property rights, of that entity or third party from whom information was obtained; - (f) cause substantial harm to the ability of the Government to manage the economy of Bungoma County; - (g) significantly undermine a public or private entity's ability to give adequate and judicious consideration to a matter concerning which no final decision has been taken and which remains the subject of active consideration; - (h) damage a public entity's position in any actual or contemplated legal proceedings; or - (i) infringe professional confidentiality as recognized in law or by the rules of a registered association of a profession. - (2) For purposes of subsection (1)(a), information relating to national security includes- - (a) military strategy, covert operations, doctrine, capability, capacity or deployment; - (b) foreign government information with implications on national security; - (c) intelligence activities, sources, capabilities, methods or cryptology; - (d) foreign relations; - (e) scientific, technology or economic matters relating to national security;

-- (a) military strategy, covert operations, doctrine, capability, capacity or deployment; - (b) foreign government information with implications on national security; - (c) intelligence activities, sources, capabilities, methods or cryptology; - (d) foreign relations; - (e) scientific, technology or economic matters relating to national security; - (f) vulnerabilities or capabilities of systems, installations, infrastructures, projects, plans or protection services relating to national security; - (g) information obtained or prepared by any government institution that is an investigative body in the course of lawful investigations relating to the detection, prevention or suppression of crime, enforcement of any law and activities suspected of constituting threats to national security; - (h) information between the national and county governments deemed to be injurious to the conduct of affairs of the two levels of government; - (i) cabinet deliberations and records; - (j) information that should be provided to a State organ, independent office or a constitutional commission when conducting investigations, examinations, audits or reviews in the performance of its functions;

-- (k) information that is referred to as classified information in the Kenya Defence Forces Act; and - (I) any other information whose unauthorized disclosure would prejudice national security.

-(3) Subsection (1)(d) and (e) shall not apply if a request for information relates to the results of any product or environmental testing, and the information concerned reveals a serious public safety or environmental risk.

-(4) Despite anything contained in subsections (1) and (2), a public entity or private body may be required to disclose information where the public interest in disclosure outweighs the harm to protected interests as shall be determined by a Court.

-(5) A public entity is not obliged to supply information to a requester if that information is reasonably accessible by other means.

-(6) In considering the public interest referred in subsection (4), particular regard shall be had to the constitutional principles on the need to-

-- (a) promote accountability of public entities to the public; - (b) ensure that the expenditure of public funds is subject to effective oversight; - (c) promote informed debate on issues of public interest; - (d) keep the public adequately informed about the existence of any danger to public health or safety or to the environment; and - (e) ensure that any statutory authority with regulatory responsibilities is adequately discharging its functions.
+- (f) vulnerabilities or capabilities of systems, installations, infrastructures, projects, plans or protection services relating to national security; - (g) information obtained or prepared by any government institution that is an investigative body in the course of lawful investigations relating to the detection, prevention or suppression of crime, enforcement of any law and activities suspected of constituting threats to national security; - (h) information between the national and county governments deemed to be injurious to the conduct of affairs of the two levels of government; - (i) cabinet and County Executive Committee deliberations and records; - (j) information that should be provided to a State organ, independent office or a constitutional committee when conducting investigations, examinations, audits or reviews in the performance of its functions; - (k) information that is referred to as classified information; and - (l) any other information whose unauthorized disclosure would prejudice national security. - (3) Subsection (1)(d) and (e) shall not apply if a request for information relates to the results of any product or environmental testing, and the information concerned reveals a serious public safety or environmental risk. - (4) Despite anything contained in subsections (1) and (2), a public entity or private body may be required to disclose information where the public interest in disclosure outweighs the harm to protected interests as shall be determined by a Court of law. - (5) A public entity is not obliged to supply information to a requester if that information is reasonably accessible by other means. - (6) In considering the public interest referred in subsection (4), particular regard shall be to the constitutional principles on the need to- - (a) promote accountability of public entities to the public; - (b) ensure that the expenditure of public funds is subject to effective oversight; - (c) promote informed debate on issues of public interest; - (d) keep the public adequately informed about the existence of any danger to public health or safety or to the environment; and